kperrine/minutesynth/docs/reference.md

 * When called with an array as a parameter, all patches are added together.
 * When called repeatedly, all patches are added together.
-* Direct numbers may be specified to patch a constant value, except if an array is used.
-If an array is used, then that direct number must be passed as a `M$.C` (Constant) object.
+* Direct numbers may be specified to patch a constant value.
+They'll automatically be wrapped in a `m$.C` module.

-**`.del()`:** Destroy: Explicitly disconnects the underlying AudioNode objects to facilitate the shutdown and garbage collection of WebAudio objects.
-This may be important for appropriately freeing up CPU resources when modules are no longer needed.
-It is probably only necessary to call this on the top-level module; e.g. `M$.Voice`.
+**`.detach(tgtModule, paramName)`:** Explicitly disconnects the underlying AudioNode objects.
+It will stop sound, and it will also facilitate garbage collection of WebAudio objects.
+If parameters aren't specified, then the notion of "ALL" is assumed.

 ### Patchable Parameters